LightInn/sms-editor/README.md

 # @sms-stories/editor

-Story editor package for Sext-Stories platform with support for rich text, SMS-style conversations, and media chapters.
+Story editor package for sms-Stories platform with support for rich text, SMS-style conversations, and media chapters.

 ## Features